Electrical checks for landlords

 Electricity safety is vitally important for landlords to get right, not only for their tenants’ personal safety, but also to protect themselves against legal action and unnecessary expense.

-In this guide we’ll list the details of the new regulations, what’s expected of you as a landlord and and how to get an electrical certificate for your rental property.
+In this guide we’ll list the details of the new regulations, what’s expected of you as a landlord and how to get an electrical certificate for your rental property.

 Table of contents